Are you unhappy with the number of leads your company’s website is generating for you?

 Landing Page Creator is a squeeze page builder that lets you create landing pages both from scratch or using one of many mobile-responsive templates.

-Packed with 5,000 free Shutterstock images, intuitive drag-and-drop editor, and built-in A/B testing capabilities, it’s got pretty much everything you’ll need to design an effective opt-in page.
+Packed with over 2,000,000 free images, an intuitive drag-and-drop editor, and AI-generative capabilities, it’s got pretty much everything you’ll need to design an effective opt-in page.

 Here’s what it looks like in action:

-By combining elements like the funnel creator, Facebook and Instagram ads, autoresponder sequences, social ads creator, and more – it helps you drive traffic and build your email list fast.
+By combining elements like the funnel creator, Facebook and Instagram ads, autoresponder sequences, and more – it helps you drive traffic and build your email list fast.

 Tracking and conversion optimization tools